Blyth and Tyne Railway: Amalgamation

 During 1872 the North Eastern Railway approached the Blyth and Tyne Railway to discuss a merger.
 The directors of the B&TR were agreeable, but they held out for the best terms they could get, and towards the end of January 1874, terms of amalgamation were settled.
 The North Eastern Railway would guarantee a dividend of 10 per cent on Blyth and Tyne ordinary stock (then capitalised at £315,000) and to pay £50,000 in cash for distribution among the ordinary shareholders, as well as taking on all the liabilities of the B&TR.
-The merger was ratified by Act of Parliament of 7 August 1874.
+The merger was ratified by the North Eastern Railway (Blyth and Tyne Transfer) Act 1874 (37 & 38 Vict. c. cxcii) of 7 August 1874.

 The Blyth and Tyne section of the North Eastern Railway continued to have an individual identity.

 Whitley Bay new line

 When the Tynemouth branch had been built in 1860, it ran north to south from Monkseaton (at first called Whitley) at some distance from the coast.
 As residential travel increased in subsequent decades, the emphasis was on locations nearer the coast.
-The Blyth and Tyne Railway had obtained powers to build a parallel line to serve those areas in 1872, but the authorisation was never put into effect.
-After the amalgamation, the north Eastern Railway decided to reactivate the powers, and obtained a fresh Act of Parliament on 29 June 1875.
+The Blyth and Tyne Railway had obtained powers to build a parallel line to serve those areas in the Blyth and Tyne Railway Act 1872 (35 & 36 Vict. c. l), but the authorisation was never put into effect.
+After the amalgamation, the North Eastern Railway decided to reactivate the powers, and obtained a fresh act of Parliament, the North Eastern Railway Act 1875 (38 & 39 Vict. c. xciii) on 29 June 1875.
 There was still delay in carrying out the work, but on 3 July 1882 the new line opened.
 It ran to make an end-on connection (from the east) with the existing Tynemouth terminus, and a lavish new station was provided there.
 A new station was provided at Monkseaton on the new line, and a complex layout of short spurs connected it into the old system there.
 Whitley Bay and Cullercoats also had new stations.
 (Whitley Bay was further enlarged in 1910.)
 The old route from Monkseaton to Tynemouth was closed down, except for a short length at Tynemouth used to access the goods depot there.